It’s Been 2 Years Since I Moved Into The Dollhouse & It’s Not Been All Roses

 Welcome to the 906th Metamorphosis Monday!
 The end of May marked my 2nd anniversary of buying this cottage home, a home I often refer to as the Dollhouse because of its many adorable dollhouse-like features.
 Over the next few weeks, for Metamorphosis Monday, I’ll share some of the updates I’ve made since acquiring this cottage, along with new updates as they happen.

 One of the first things I did after moving in was to remove the crabapple tree on the right side of the house.
 In this older photo I found online, you can’t see how overgrown it had become.
 By the time I purchased the house, it completely blocked the walkway to the front porch.
-When my realtor and I went back for a final walkthrough to reach the front porch, we had to bend way over to go under the tree branches that stretched out beyond the walkway.
-The day I moved in, I noticed the movers had taken those branches and pulled them all the way back to the trunk of the tree and taped them down with brown packing tape.
-I soon discovered that the sellers had basically treated the home as if it were a rental for the three years they lived here, letting the garden go to ruin and not keeping up with basic maintenance.
-I’m guessing they did that because the wife had a job that required them to move every few years, so I guess they didn’t want to invest any time, money, or effort in maintaining a home they would soon be leaving.
+When my realtor and I went back for a final walkthrough, in order to reach the front porch, we had to bend way over to go under the tree branches that stretched out beyond the walkway.
+The day I moved in, I noticed the seller’s movers had taken those branches and pulled them all the way back to the trunk of the tree and taped them down with brown packing tape.
+I soon discovered that the sellers had treated the home as if it were a rental for the three years they lived here, letting the garden go to ruin and not keeping up with basic maintenance.
+One of the owners had a job that required them to move every few years, so I guess they didn’t want to invest any time, money, or effort in maintaining a home they would soon be leaving.

 Personally, I don’t like it when trees are planted right up against a house.
 They tend to darken interior room(s) and block the view.
 The top branches of the tree were right up against the upstairs window, lying atop the window box outside that window.
 I didn’t even realize the house had window boxes until after I purchased the home and moved in.

-I first discovered there were window boxes on the front of the house when I walked into the bedroom above the tree and saw tall weeds growing just outside the window.
-In this photo, the crabapple tree is visible outside the window with one of its branches lying on top of the window box.
+I first discovered there were window boxes on the front of the house when I walked into the bedroom that’s on the front of the house just above the tree and saw tall weeds growing right outside the window.
+In this photo, the crabapple tree is visible outside the window with one of its branches lying on top of the window box that was full of weeds.

 I had the tree removed, greatly brightening up the dining room and revealing the long-hidden window boxes on that side of the house.